dinakaranonline/blog/_posts/2020-08-09-Weekly-RoundUp-August-2020.md

 ### 6. A mis-configured AWS S3 bucket can set you back by 90 million dollars.Ask Capital One.

 Importance of Cloud Security cannot be stressed enough.
+The idea of Shared Responsibility Model , Principle of Least Privilege are not just empty words.
+If not understood properly, the ramifications are at a scale unprecedented.

 [https://www.theverge.com/2020/8/8/21359761/capital-one-80-million-fine-2019-data-breach](https://www.theverge.com/2020/8/8/21359761/capital-one-80-million-fine-2019-data-breach)